PantelisAndrianakis/Breezy/README.md

 ### What is Breezy?

-Breezy is a programming language that blends Java-inspired syntax with full C++ code generation.<br>
+**Breezy** is a programming language that combines Java-inspired syntax with full C++ code generation.<br>
-The language is designed to ease developers familiar with Java, making programming more intuitive.
+It simplifies C++ development for developers familiar with Java, making programming more intuitive.

 ### Key Characteristics
-- **Java-inspired syntax**: Familiar for developers who want a streamlined experience while still targeting C++.
+- **Java-like Syntax**: Familiar and intuitive for Java developers, with no steep learning curve.
 - **Full C++ Support**: Generates clean and efficient C++ code without any reliance on other intermediaries.
 - **Memory Management**: Breezy generates pure C++ code, giving you control over memory management.